As the leader in sustainable forestry, FSC is trusted to protect forests for all, forever.

 ‘We must act against aggression; at the same time, we must fulfil our mission of protecting forests.
 We believe that stopping all trade in FSC-certified and controlled materials, and at the same time maintaining the option of managing forests according to FSC standards, fulfils both these needs.” he added.

 For more details and clarity on FSC’s decision, please read this FAQ.

-For technical questions, visit this page.
+For technical updates to clarify measures in FSC requirements, visit this page.

 For more information please read the full article here.